 Founder, Organizers Direct

-Prior to founding Organizers Direct in 1995, Balter founded California Closets, the nation’s largest home organization franchise.
+Prior to launching Organizers Direct in 1995, Balter founded California Closets, the nation’s largest home organization franchise.
+Balter has deservedly earned a reputation as “The Closet Entrepreneur.”

 Bill Barton (2012)